677 - Clay Allison - live

 And so there's a new group of rich, powerful men behind the grant, and they're called the Santa Fe Ring.

-The lawyer Clay had thrown a knife at Mills, remember that guy?
+The lawyer Clay had thrown a knife at, Mills, remember that guy?
 Oh, yeah, yeah.
 And the doctor who treated his foot injury.

-Doctor with the gun?
+The doctor with the gun?
 Yeah.

 Longwell, we're both now part of the Santa Fe Ring.
 Okay, is that good?
 Nope.